Shanti Bhushan, the Lawyer Who Got Indira Gandhi Disbarred

 Video Editor: Kunal Mehra

 (This story was first published on 24 June 2017.
-It has been republished from The Quint’s archives to mark the anniversary of the Allahabad HC verdict that was pronounced on 12 June 1975.)
+It has been republished from The Quint’s archives to mark Shanti Bhushan’s birthday.)

 Indira Gandhi won the Rae Bareilly seat in the 1971 General Election with a two-to-one margin of the popular vote and went on to become Prime Minister.
 But was it a fair victory?
 Her opponent, Raj Narain of the Jan Sangh, thought not.

 He filed a case in the Allahabad High Court accusing the Prime Minister of winning her seat through electoral malpractices.
 He accused Mrs Gandhi of bribery and using government machinery, which was at her disposal, to win the election.

 Fighting the case for Raj Narain was Shanti Bhushan.
 Already a hot shot in legal circles, Bhushan won the case in the Allahabad High Court.